Robofied/Voicenet/README.md

 You can also triage issues which may include reproducing bug reports, or asking for vital information such as version numbers or reproduction instructions.

-Or maybe through using voicenetG you have an idea of your own or are looking for something in the documentation and thinking ‘this can be improved’...you can do something about it!
+Or maybe through using voicenetG you have an idea of your own or are looking for something in the documentation and thinking ‘this can be improved’.
+You can do something about it!

-Feel free to ask questions on the mailing list or on (discuss@robofied.com).
+Feel free to ask questions on the mailing list or on [Slack](robofied.slack.com).

 # Credits
 # License